 Naturally, as with any such sketch, there are issues of gross over-simplification, and reality was certainly more complex in terms of chronology and ecological impact, let alone the question of what such trends might mean for overall social development.
-For a start, these northern sequences would, no doubt, be tightened further if the monuments concerned were to be subjected to the sort of Bayesian analysis of C14 dates carried out for the Neolithic period in general7 or for early enclosures in southern Britain within this.
+For a start, these northern sequences would, no doubt, be tightened further if the monuments concerned were to be subjected to the sort of Bayesian analysis of C14 dates carried out for the Neolithic period in general or for early enclosures in southern Britain within this.
 Equally, the transition from 'Mesolithic mobility' to 'Neolithic sedentism' was once thought to represent a straightforward change from hunting groups to settled communities, with the latter perhaps involving immigrant peoples and having significant impact on wooded landscapes.
 Yet recent work demonstrates an overlap of some centuries between the two periods and suggests possible disarticulation, even conflict, between the communities involved.
 In addition, even if the questionable notion of a Neolithic 'package' of animal domestication and agricultural development is accepted, the consumption of wild plants and hunted animals remained common until well into the Bronze Age.

-10 stop/start interpretation of Neolithic farming, with the 'real' revolution in Britain deferred until the Bronze Age.
+Further, whatever the timings, the process of development was not a story of inexorable change.
+Stevens and Fuller, 11 for example, have put forward a stop/start interpretation of Neolithic farming, with the 'real' revolution in Britain deferred until the Bronze Age.
 Not only this hypothesis, but its relationship, if any, with climate events is still contested, 12 as is the link between a Mesolithic/Neolithic transition and 'elm decline' in the region.
 13 More recent commentators, for example, have stressed the complex relationship between human activity and woodland change 14 and noted that the timing of woodland clearance may vary hugely, even along the length of a single valley.
 15 Similar reservations are likely to arise concerning Berg's suggestion of a link between a 'lime decline' and the impact of climate change at the end of the Bronze Age.
 16